sectioncritical/bmsnode_firmware/doc/command.md

 ### Description

 The PING command is used for aliveness and device discovery.
-It simply replies with the same command code to indicate presence.
+It replies with the same command code to indicate presence on the bus.
+It also turns on the green LED for 1 second for visual identification.

 DFU (2)
 -------